 Okay, “Guided Research” sounds like a super formal term… but what it really means is that these are the activities that we do together as a class and there is typically a right or wrong answer.

-This is where I introduce new vocabulary and I am “guiding” students through books or videos to find new information.
+This is where I introduce new vocabulary about United States symbols and I am “guiding” students through books or videos to find new information.
 We are then recording that new information on a simple recording sheet.

 I love using these Fact Posters (picture left) in place of a full mentor text to help save me time in the classroom!